pocomane/brewed-in-the-apocalypse/bita.md

 Such moves gives to the players a list of questions to choose from.
-If they ask something not in the list, the scenarist should anyway give the informations that are evident from the situation, or ey can say "You do not know" if it is impossible for the character to know.
+If they ask something not in the list, the scenarist should anyway give the information that are evident from the situation, or ey can say "You do not know" if it is impossible for the character to know.
 Then the scenarist should highlight that the question is not one in the list, so the players can still ask one of them.

 ```
 The group is in a wild region, and the scenarist has not decided yet if they
-will enconter some beast or a rival faction preparing an ambush.
+will encounter some beast or a rival faction preparing an ambush.
 As consequence
 of a move, Alice asks:

 Alice - How many enemy outposts are there?

-Scenarist - None, there are no obstables to your sight, except some tall grass,
+Scenarist - None, there are no obstacles to your sight, except some tall grass,
 so if there was some outposts you would see them.
 However this question is not in
 the list, I just said what you see, so you can still ask me something in the
 list".